Cedric Bixler-Zavala: Career

 In the early 1990s, Bixler-Zavala played drums and was a vocalist for a band named Foss which included Beto O'Rourke on bass before the latter's political career.
 He cites O'Rourke as a source of influence, stating, "The way I make art, I learned it from Beto.
 He was learning as he went along, too, but he was sort of my older brother/mentor."

 In 1994, Jim Ward, along with Bixler-Zavala, created the band At the Drive-In.
 They performed their first live show on October 14, 1994, at The Attic in El Paso.
 At the Drive-In would go on to release four studio albums and six EPs.
 Relationship of Command, the band's most successful record, would go on to be certified gold in Australia and the United Kingdom.
 It was also deemed the 37th most influential album of all time by Kerrang!.
 Bixler-Zavala provides harmonious, emotive vocals and surreal lyrics to the record.

 He co-founded the dub reggae band De Facto in 1998 which incorporated elements of instrumental dub, electronica, Latin and salsa music, and jazz fusion.
 Bixler-Zavala played both bass and drums at different points in the band's incarnation.
 The band reunited for a one-off show in 2024 at the SXSW festival.

 Bixler-Zavala and Rodriguez-Lopez formed the progressive rock band The Mars Volta in 2001 after the dissolution of At the Drive-In.
 The band is known for their energetic live shows and concept albums, with Bixler-Zavala frequently demonstrating his frenetic antics onstage.
 Live performances usually incorporate extended jams and added lyrics.
 The Mars Volta have released nine studio albums and two EPs to date.
 The band's first album, De-Loused in the Comatorium, is certified gold in Canada and certified silver in the United Kingdom.
 Their second album, Frances the Mute, is certified gold in the United States.
 The band is also known for their experimentation in various other genres.
 The lyrics are characterized by Bixler-Zavala's signature esoteric, surrealist, and poetic lines which incorporate portmanteaus and imaginative narratives.
 These themes have also appeared in his writing.
 In particular, De-Loused in the Comatorium, a storybook written about the album, has been described as William Burroughs-esque.

 A frequent collaborator with childhood friend Omar Rodriguez-Lopez, Bixler-Zavala has appeared on many albums of the former's solo discography.
 Notably, El Grupo Nuevo de Omar Rodriguez-Lopez's record, Cryptomnesia, is a unique entry into both of the musician's catalogues as it features elements of math rock and noise rock while implementing voice recordings.
+In addition to his vocal work, Bixler-Zavala contributed drums to at least of two of Rodriguez-Lopez's albums, El Bien y Mal Nos Une and Solid State Mercenaries.